erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

 ## Scalability with Decentralized ETS Counters

-The following figure shows the throughput (operations/second) archieved when processes are doing inserts (`ets:insert/2`) and deletes (`ets:delete/2`) to an ETS table of the `set` type on a machine with 64 hardware threads both when `decentralized_counters` option is
+The following figure shows the throughput (operations/second) achieved when processes are doing inserts (`ets:insert/2`) and deletes (`ets:delete/2`) to an ETS table of the `set` type on a machine with 64 hardware threads both when `decentralized_counters` option is